Prendus/assessml/README.md

 # AssessML (Assessment Markup Language)

 AssessML (Assessment Markup Language) is a concise and flexible declarative language for educational assessments.
-It is meant to be used with projects such as the [Assess Elements](https://github.com/lastmjs/assess-elements).This repository contains the language specification and JavaScript implementations of various language tools (AST generator, compilers, etc).
+It is meant to be used with assessment editors such as [assess-elements](https://github.com/lastmjs/assess-elements) to create a fully featured assessment experience.
+This repository contains the language specification and JavaScript implementations of various language tools (AST generator, compilers, etc).

 ## Installation